2016 – JULY: Overcoming Cellular Barriers: Implications for Industrial Biotechnology

 “This event was great for learning what academic groups are doing and who has the capability and interest in developing collaborative programmes.”

-Over 75 BioCatNet, BioProNet and CBMNet members attended the ‘Overcoming Cellular Barriers: Implications for Industrial Biotechnology’ in Birmingham.
+Over 75 BIOCATNET, BioProNet and CBMNet members attended ‘Overcoming Cellular Barriers: Implications for Industrial Biotechnology’ in Birmingham.

 Session 1: Protein Trafficking in Eukaryotic Cells

 Therapeutic protein production by eukaryotic cell factories remains an expanding field, but there are potential barriers as the overproduced proteins navigate the various intracellular components leading either to successful secretion or protein recycling.
 A better understanding of how cell factories support overproduction of proteins will provide opportunities for intervention and improved product quality and yields.

 To address this Dr Bernie Sweeney from UCB, spoke about how UCB are beginning to address protein trafficking both in-house and with external collaborators.
 This was followed by Dr Andrew Peden, University of Sheffield, who spoke about obtaining a molecular understanding of antibody secretion.

 Session 2: Protein Export from Bacterial Cell Factories: Chair Professor Jeff Green

 The workhorse of biotechnology, E. coli, is a poor chassis for exporting recombinant proteins, but is being improved by exploiting Tat and autotransporter systems.
 Better understanding of the native bacterial secretory machinery and application of synthetic biology approaches to exploit the relaxed substrate specificities of native protein translocases and introducing heterologous systems offers opportunities to improve production and recovery of target proteins.